containers/podman/docs/source/markdown/podman-container-clone.1.md

 Set a custom name for the cloned container.
 The default if not specified is of the syntax: **<ORIGINAL_NAME>-clone**

+#### **--pod**=*name*

+Clone the container in an existing pod.
+It is helpful to move a container to an existing pod.
+The container will join the pod shared namespaces, losing its configuration that conflicts with the shared namespaces.

 #### **--run**

 When set to true, this flag runs the newly created container after the